So You Want to be a Doctor?

 You will normally apply for your residency in your final year of medical school, there is usually an interview and a tour of the facility where you will be based.
 Having visited a number of opportunities you rank them in order of your preference, meanwhile, the places you have visited will rank all of the people that they have interviewed.
 There is then a process to match those applying for a residency with available residency opportunities.

-Most people say that the residency period is the most gruelling part of becoming a doctor, particularly the first year.
+Most people say that the residency period is the most grueling part of becoming a doctor, particularly the first year.
 It is not unusual to work in excess of 45 hours a week and it can be as much as 80.
-A lot depends on the type of medicine you specialise in, some areas will require that you are on call on top of your ‘normal’ hours, in which case time can quickly add up.
+A lot depends on the type of medicine you specialize in, some areas will require that you are on call on top of your ‘normal’ hours, in which case time can quickly add up.

-During your first year, you will be closely supervised by senior residents and attending physicians, however as you progress and gain more experience you are given greater responsibility and independence.
+During your first year, you will be closely supervised by senior residents and attending physicians, however, as you progress and gain more experience you are given greater responsibility and independence.
 By the time of your third year, you should expect to be supervising those in the first year of their residency.

-• Gaining a Licence
+Gaining a Licence

 So that’s it, four years of undergraduate education, four years of medical school followed by your residency years and you are a fully qualified doctor.
 In the next article, I will be turning the focus onto the UK and exploring the steps required to qualify there.